bhaskarkh/DataScienceLearningFrom_day_0_to_day_60/Day_28/Day_28_target.md

 19 May 2021 target
 ================================
-1. Interview Question and answer of Data Science
+1.  rest due to fever